Introduction to the mathematics of general relativity: Dimensions

 In general relativity, four-dimensional vectors, or four-vectors, are required.
 These four dimensions are length, height, width and time.
 A "point" in this context would be an event, as it has both a location and a time.
 Similar to vectors, tensors in relativity require four dimensions.
 One example is the Riemann curvature tensor.

 Coordinate transformation

 In physics, as well as mathematics, a vector is often identified with a tuple, or list of numbers, which depend on a coordinate system or reference frame.
 If the coordinates are transformed, such as by rotation or stretching the coordinate system, the components of the vector also transform.
-The vector itself doesn't change, but the reference frame does.
+The vector itself does not change, but the reference frame does.
 This means that the components of the vector have to change to compensate.

 The vector is called covariant or contravariant depending on how the transformation of the vector's components is related to the transformation of coordinates.